schodaw/TWEB-Project1/documentation/Technical documentation.md

 ### AngularJS <a id="AngularJS"></a>

-**AngularJS** is an open-source web application framework for client-side model-view-controller which allows to develop single-page application.
+**AngularJS** is an open-source web application framework for client-side model-view-controller architecture which allows to develop single-page applications.

 It works by reading the HTML page, which has embedded into it additional tag attributes.
 Those attributes are interpreted as directives telling Angular to bind input or output parts of the page to a model that is represented by JavaScript variables.
+The binding is two-ways.

 An example of the directive `ng-repeat` and the variable `chat` :

 With `$scope`, we can expose data and function to our view :

-`giveLecture.controller.js`
+`giveLecture.controller.js` :

 	$scope.chatMessages = [];